 The degeneration of this cartilage can lead to arthritis and result in chronic inflammation of the joints.
 Studies have shown that people with chronic joint pain are at increased risk of pain in multiple joints in no specific pattern.

-Dr. John Haasis is the maestro of stem cell research and application.
+Dr. Haasis is the maestro of stem cell research and application.
 A molecular biologist by training, Dr. Haasis finds the most vibrant possibilities lingering in the revolutionary field of integrative medicine.

 Continue reading to learn more about autoimmune diseases and how stem cell therapy can treat them.

 Joints form the connections between the bones.
 They give us support and help us move.
 Any damage to the joints, either from disease or injury, can hinder your movement and cause severe pain and discomfort.
 Unfortunately, as you get older, joint pain occurs more frequently.

 Joint pain can range from mild irritation to utterly debilitating.
 It can go away after a few weeks (acute) or last for several weeks or months (chronic).